masonmill/masonmill/README.md

 - LinkedIn: [@masonmil](https://www.linkedin.com/in/masonmil)
 - GitHub: [@masonmill](https://github.com/masonmill)

-### 💡 Fun Facts

-- I'm interested in Korean language and Pungmul
-- I enjoy bouldering and playing tennis in my free time
-- I used to be a Yorick one-trick in League of Legends

 ---

 🙏 Thanks for visiting my profile!
 I'm always open to interesting conversations and collaboration opportunities, so please reach out!